LinkClinton/Code-Red/readme.md

 - Do not need to take care of the different between DirectX12 and Vulkan.
 - And it is easier to render or change the Graphics API.

-## Document
+## Documents

-See document folder or [click me](https://github.com/LinkClinton/Code-Red/tree/master/Documents/readme.md).
+See documents folder or [click me](https://github.com/LinkClinton/Code-Red/tree/master/Documents/readme.md).

 ## Installation